aditi-pandey/AAS-EXAM-07/README.md

 Dataset:
  Provided financial dataset with 96 columns (95 features and 1 target variable).
  Target variable: Bankrupt?
 (1 for bankruptcy, 0 for non-bankruptcy).

+Key Insights:
+Positive Correlations with Bankruptcy Probability:

+Borrowing dependency (0.278), Total debt/Total net worth (0.273), Debt ratio % (0.247), and Liability to Equity (0.246) show moderate to strong positive correlations with the likelihood of bankruptcy.
+This suggests that companies with higher levels of borrowing relative to their assets or equity are more likely to face financial distress leading to bankruptcy.
+Negative Correlations:

+Retained Earnings to Total Assets (-0.255), Net Income to Total Assets (-0.256), and Persistent EPS in the Last Four Seasons (-0.256) exhibit moderate negative correlations with bankruptcy probability.
+Companies with higher retained earnings, net income, and persistent earnings per share (EPS) relative to their total assets tend to have lower risks of bankruptcy.
+These metrics indicate stronger financial health and profitability.
+Financial Health Indicators:

+Ratios related to profitability (e.g., net income), asset management (e.g., total assets), and financial leverage (e.g., debt ratios) are crucial in assessing bankruptcy risk.
+Companies should maintain healthy levels of profitability, manage debt effectively, and strengthen asset management practices to mitigate bankruptcy risk.
+Implications for Financial Risk Management: Early Warning Signs:

+Monitoring borrowing dependency, debt ratios, and liability to equity ratios can serve as early warning signs of potential financial distress.
+Financial managers should regularly assess these ratios to identify companies at higher risk of bankruptcy.
+Strategic Financial Planning:

+Emphasize strategies to reduce borrowing dependency and optimize debt levels relative to assets and equity.
+This includes refinancing debts at favorable terms, negotiating with creditors, and diversifying funding sources to enhance financial stability.
+Profitability and Efficiency:

+Focus on improving profitability metrics such as net income and retained earnings.
+Enhancing operational efficiency and cost management can bolster financial resilience against economic downturns or market volatility.
+Scenario Analysis and Stress Testing:

+Conduct scenario analyses to evaluate the impact of adverse economic conditions or market shocks on financial ratios.
+Stress testing helps identify vulnerabilities and prepares contingency plans to mitigate potential risks.
+Actionable Recommendations: Enhance Financial Reporting and Transparency:

+Improve transparency in financial reporting to accurately reflect borrowing levels, debt structures, and profitability metrics.
+Clear and comprehensive financial disclosures facilitate informed decision-making and risk assessment.
+Implement Robust Risk Management Practices:

+Develop and implement robust risk management frameworks that integrate quantitative analysis of financial ratios with qualitative assessments of market conditions and operational risks.
+Invest in Data Analytics and Predictive Modeling:

+Leverage advanced data analytics and predictive modeling techniques to enhance bankruptcy prediction capabilities.
+Develop machine learning models that incorporate significant financial ratios identified through correlation analysis for accurate risk assessment.
+Continuous Monitoring and Evaluation:

+Establish regular monitoring mechanisms to track changes in key financial ratios and update risk assessments accordingly.
+Continuous evaluation ensures proactive risk management and timely intervention.